metaplex-foundation/developer-hub/src/pages/core/transfer.md

 If you are transfering an Asset which has a collection you will need to pass the collection address in.
 [How to tell if an asset is in a Collection?]()

-{% dialect-switcher title="Transfer an Asset with a Collection" %}
+{% dialect-switcher title="Transfer an Asset that is part of a Collection" %}
 {% dialect title="JavaScript" id="js" %}

 ```ts